The Didactic Factory

 The SUPSI Mini-Factory is a dynamic learning environment that embodies the principles of Industry 4.0, emphasizing hands-on training and technological experimentation.
 It operates as an automated production and assembly system, where students apply the fundamentals of Industry 4.0 through practical experience.
 The SUPSI Mini-Factory is a real-world learning environment that combines practical experience, technology innovation, and interdisciplinary collaboration, making it a valuable asset for both educational and research purposes.

-• Customizable Production: The Mini-Factory offers a customizable production process, enabling personalized orders and demonstrating remarkable adaptability and resilience.
+Customisable Production: The Mini-Factory offers a customisable production process, enabling personalised orders and demonstrating remarkable adaptability and resilience.

 Hardware and Software Integration: The facility is equipped with a range of hardware and software components, including robots, RFID systems, and machine vision, to create an integrated and highly automated production environment.